 - Once it starts to simmer, quickly add the eggplants and tofu puffs (if you are using) and let them simmer for 10 minutes.

-- Add the okra, tomatoes and the fish.
+- Add the okra, tomatoes, long beans, and the fish.
 Cover and simmer gently for 10 minutes or more till the fish is cooked.

 - Turn off the heat and let it sit for 2 to 3 minutes so that the oil rises to the top.